 Raman spectroscopy and imaging to investigate biomolecular systems

 Biophotonics involves the application of optical techniques to address problems in biomedicine.
-The Carleton Biophotonics Research Group (CBRG) aims to develop label-free, minimally invasive optical techniques for early diagnostics and treatment, and to investigate fundamental mechanisms of disease.
+The Laser-Assisted Medical Physics and Engineering (LAMPE) Lab aims to develop label-free, minimally invasive optical techniques for early diagnostics and treatment monitoring, and to investigate fundamental mechanisms of disease.

-We are looking for a highly motivated student to join our research team for the summer of 2018 on one of the following projects.
+We are looking for a highly motivated undergraduate student to join our research team for the summer of 2022.
+An example of a summer research project is given below.
+There may be other research opportunities related to applications of non-linear optical Raman imaging in cells and tissue depending on the student’s interest.

 Raman spectroscopy is a non-invasive optical technique that is based on the inelastic scattering of light by vibrating molecules.
-This project aims to develop a Raman spectroscopy based technique to detect the biochemical response of blood exposed to varying doses of ionizing radiation.
-The student will acquire Raman spectral data from blood cells and will analyze the data using machine learning algorithms for dose classification.
+In collaboration with researchers at Health Canada, this project aims to develop a Raman spectroscopy-based technique to detect the biochemical response of blood exposed to varying doses of ionizing radiation.
+The student will acquire Raman spectral data from blood components and will analyze the data using machine learning algorithms for dose classification.